AdityaKrSingh26/PeerVault/README.md

 make build
 ```

-> [!WARNING]
-> The encryption layer has been upgraded to support authenticated encryption (using HMAC-SHA256 under an encrypt-then-MAC paradigm).
-Ciphertext formats are now incompatible with versions prior to this upgrade.
-If you have files stored with old unauthenticated ciphertext, they will fail to decrypt.
-It is recommended to retrieve and decrypt all files before upgrading, and re-store them after upgrading to the authenticated version.

 ## Configuration

 PeerVault supports flexible configuration with options resolvable in the following order of precedence (highest first):